connxio/docs/docs/overview.md

 # What is ConnXio?

-When we decided to explore the concept of a SAAS solution for integration solution we used every ounce of our experience and insight into the integration challenges of our customers, our employees and the business at large to imagine a tool that could help everyone develop more robust integration-solutions faster, smarter and cheaper.
-With the advent of ConnXio we've reached that goal, and we are proud to announce our solution to the world.
+When we decided to explore the concept of a SAAS solution for integration we used every ounce of our experience gathered from the integration challenges of our customers, our employees and the IT-business at large to imagine a tool that could help our customers develop more robust integration-solutions faster, smarter and cheaper.
+With the advent of ConnXio we've reached beyond exploration and into the realm of reality, and as such we are proud to announce our product to the world.

 ## Integration by Configuration